 Rising up from the seabed just off the shore of the Italian Riviera, Christ of the Abyss is a remarkable bronze sculpture, installed in memory of a legendary Italian diver.
 Today it is one of the Mediterranean's most popular diving spots, attracting scuba enthusiasts from across the world.

 Cast in solid bronze, the 2.5m high statue depicts Christ, arms outstretched in a gesture of blessing and gazing upwards.
 It was installed on the initiative of diver Duilio Marcante as a memorial to his friend and fellow diver Dario Gonzatti, an Italian scuba pioneer who tragically died near the spot in 1947.

-Since then, Christ of the Abyss has become a popular focus for divers visiting the Italian Riviera and, lying in relatively shallow water not far from the shore, it's easily accessible if you are travelling on a private yacht charter along this coastline.
+Since then, Christ of the Abyss has become a popular focus for divers visiting the Italian Riviera and, lying in relatively shallow water not far from the shore, it's easily accessible if you are traveling on a private yacht charter along this coastline.

 Bronze for the statue was donated from a variety of sources and included ships' bells, submarine propellers, and the medals of Olympic athletes and soldiers who had fallen in combat, which Guido Galetti melted down and reformed into this symbol of peace.